smawly/LightshotScraper/README.md

 ### How to use the script
 - Step 1
 ```
-Open a new project in PyCharm Enabling Inherit global site-packages
+Create a new project in PyCharm Enabling Inherit global site-packages
 ```
 ![image](https://github.com/Edinbo/LightshotScraper/assets/121829291/37148912-4e27-477d-b5b5-44491ca2a9d3)
 - Step 2